HueCodes/HueCodes.github.io/README.md

 ## About me
 Math/CS Student.
-I am eager to learn as much as I can and I love solving complex problems.
-Im currently focused on Systems programming and CUDA.
+I like solving challenging problems and working with smart people.

 ## why you should hire me as a backend engineer
 - DB